You probably googled this question as you have a tub of Vaseline that has been sitting in your medicine cabinet for years.

 Oil workers put the semi-solid substance on cuts and bruises, and they found that it had a sealant-like effect.

 While they might have first used it.
-The first man to package, market and sell these little cans of jelly was a Mr. Chesebrough.
+The first man to package, market, and sell these little cans of jelly was man by the name of Mr. Chesebrough.

 History of Vaseline petroleum jelly

-He eventually patented the process of making petroleum jelly by distilling the oil to remove impurities.
+He eventually patented the process of making petroleum jelly by distilling the oil which removes the impurities.

 How is Vaseline made?

-Vaseline is made from refining petroleum jelly.
+Vaseline is made from refined petroleum jelly.
 Petroleum jelly is also known as petrolatum or soft paraffin.

 It has a melting point that ranges anywhere from 38° to 54° C or (100° to 130° F).
 Vaseline’s chemical composition is a mixture of hydrocarbons, chiefly of the paraffin series.
-Unilever claims that it goes through a three stages filtration and so it is safe….or is it? (more on this later in the article)
+Unilever claims that it goes through three stages of filtration and so they claim it is safe….or is it? (more on this later in the article)

 How do you know if Vaseline is expired?
 Signs Vaseline has gone bad